Ice Castles in Lincoln New Hampshire: Family Weekend Getaway

 horse drawn sleigh ride

-Sleight rides last approximately 15 minutes long.
-It will take you through the woods around the castles.
-It is a breathtaking and peaceful experience.
-Our toddler loved it as well.
+Sleight rides last approximately 15 minutes.
+They take you through the woods around the castles.
+It is a breathtaking and peaceful experience, and our toddler loved it as well.

 Besides visiting the main attraction for the weekend, there are other fun things to do in Lincoln, NH, in winter.
 I recommend staying at least two nights in the area.

-When you are planning a visit to Ice Castles in NH, try to find hotels nearby.
-Both are only minutes away from NH Ice Castles.
-If you need some ideas about other attractions, below are my top recommendations in the area.
+When you are planning a visit to NH Ice Castles, try to find hotels nearby.
+Both are only minutes away.
+If you need some ideas about other attractions in the area, below are my top recommendations.

 1. Riverwalk Resort at Loon Mountain

-If you are looking for an upscale family resort in Lincoln, NH, consider Riverwalk Resort at the Loon Mountain.
-For disclosure, we have not stayed here overnight but toured the property during the day.
+If you want an upscale family resort in Lincoln, NH, consider Riverwalk Resort at Loon Mountain.
+We did not stay here overnight but toured the property during the day.

 Riverwalk Resort is a luxury family resort.
 It is located only 7 minutes away from Ice castles.